Daily Excelsior

 The Daily Excelsior is an English-language newspaper published in Jammu, a city in the Indian union territory of Jammu and Kashmir.
 It was established by S. D. Rohmetra.
 The newspaper has been in publication since 1 January 1965.
 Its current editors are Kamal Rohmetra and Neeraj Rohmetra.
+It is one of the most circulated English dailies in J&K.

 History

 Started as a weekly English newspaper in 1965, it became a daily English newspaper in 1967.

 Journalist death

-On 11 May 2008 photojournalist Ashok Sodhi was killed while photographing an armed confrontation between terrorists and security forces in the Samba District of Jammu and Kashmir.
-He had moved closer to capture better coverage of the confrontation when a stray bullet hit him.
+On 11 May 2008, photojournalist Ashok Sodhi was killed while photographing an armed confrontation between terrorists and security forces in the Samba District of Jammu and Kashmir.
+He had moved closer to better capture coverage of the confrontation when a stray bullet hit him.